BeaLeydier/researched-pdp-toolkit/README.md

 In this dofile, you will define

 1. Whether your institution is 2-year or 4-year
-1. How many credits constitute a "complete" degree

-These two parameters are defined as globals here and used later on in the analysis.
-You can change these parameters later on, and run again the analysis, if you want to produce multiple reports with different parameters.
+This parameters is defined as a global here and used later on in the analysis.
+You can change this parameter later on, and run again the analysis, if you want to produce multiple reports with different parameters.

 ### Step 4.
 Make Data